Living and working in Malta

 Long lunches are part of the typical working day.
 But it's essential to distinguish between social and business situations – as, in a social context, Portuguese people are not used to discussing business matters unless the host raises the subject.
 When it comes to deadlines, people have adopted a more or less relaxed attitude.
 Although punctuality does not seem to matter much in a social context, the Portuguese seem to expect people to be punctual at work.

-As an employee, you have the same rights as a Portuguese citizen in terms of payment and working conditions.
+As an employee, you have the same rights as a Portuguese citizen regarding payment and working conditions.
 The maximum legal working week in Portugal is 40 hours, and you are entitled to a minimum of 22 annual leave days.
 Moreover, there are 12 mandatory public holidays and two optional public holidays in Portugal.
-The notice period for an employment contract depends on how long you have worked in the company
+The notice period for an employment contract depends on how long you have worked in the company.

 The gross minimum wage for 2021 has been set at around €750.
 As an expat, you will usually earn more, with an average of about €1,620 per month.
 This may seem less than what you are used to, but don’t forget the low cost of living.